Cutting Planes for Binarized Network Flow Problems: Comparing different binarizations

-\item \textbf{AvV - z}: this is the \textbf{AvV} formulation in which -- given our hypothesis that the flow-conservation constraints (\ref{eq:avv1}) and (\ref{eq:avv2}) are a rich source of cuts responsible for better empirical performance of (AvV) compared to (FCT) (as observed in \cite{AVV2017}) -- we remove constraints (\ref{eq:avv1}) and (\ref{eq:avv2}). \item \textbf{AvV + U}: this is again the \textbf{AvV} formulation amended by the variables and constraints suggested by \cite{U2011}, where after the FCT problem is fully binarized, new general integer variables are introduced to link equally sized flows from all supply (resp. demand) nodes into a single demand (resp. supply) node.
+\item \textbf{AvV - z}: the \textbf{AvV} formulation in which -- given our hypothesis that the flow-conservation constraints (\ref{eq:avv1}) and (\ref{eq:avv2}) are a rich source of cuts responsible for better empirical performance of (AvV) compared to (FCT) (see \cite{AVV2017}) -- we remove constraints (\ref{eq:avv1})-(\ref{eq:avv2}). \item \textbf{AvV + U}: the \textbf{AvV} formulation amended by variables and constraints suggested by \cite{U2011}, where after the FCT problem is fully binarized, new general integer variables are introduced to link equally sized flows from all supply (resp. demand) nodes into a single demand (resp. supply) node.
 More precisely, set $C=\max\{a_{ij}: (i,j)\in E\}$ and define aggregated integer variables $u_i^k$ and $w_j^k$ as follows: